 Our treatment protocol, in general and aimed specifically at the FQ issues, involves combinations of intravenous NAD, ozone, nutrients (Myers) and antioxidants (glutathione), along with numerous supplements aimed at targeting the 4 areas above.
 We also utilize peptide and stem cell therapies.

 Doctors can’t practice medicine out of state of licensure, so we have to consult with patients here in Colorado.
 Simply making a diagnosis and giving supplement recommendations is considered practicing medicine and can get us in trouble with medical boards.

-We do treat a lot of people for FQ toxicity, starting about 5-6 years ago as we recognized this dreadful condition.
-It’s heartbreaking to have at least 1-2 people with FQ toxicity contact us every single day!
+We treat a lot of people for FQ toxicity.
+It’s heartbreaking to have at least 1-2 people with FQ toxicity contact us every single day.
 We encourage you come here to consult, preferably stay a week or two for intensive IV therapies, get on our supplement protocol and ultimately try to find local resources back home for ongoing IV therapy as needed.
 At that point we may then continue to give guidance and even phone consults as you have an “established” doctor-patient relationship with us here in person.

 Some of these are difficult, highly scientific reads, but well worth at least an overview.
 Credit to the authors for much of the information shared in my article above.